Prabin128/TypeScript/1-Introduction_to_TypeScript/README.md

 - TypeScript is a JavaScript Superset.
 - A Language building up on JavaScript.
 - It adds new Features + Advantages to Javascript.
+- TypeScript is a statically-typed language, meaning it checks types and structure of our code during compilation.
 - Browser can't execute TypeScript.
-- It's a powerful compiler which we run over our code tocomplie our typescript code to Javascript.
+- It's a powerful compiler which we run over our code to complie our typescript code to Javascript.
 - We get result as Javascript when writing code in TypeScript.
 - We wrote TypeScript code with all the new features and advantages, and we get normal JavaScript code.
-- Gives a opportunity to identify errors in code earlier before our script runs and the error occurs at runtime in the browser.
+- Gives a opportunity to identify errors in code earlier before our script runs.
 [![-----------------------------------------------------](https://github.com/Prabin128/TypeScript/blob/main/assets/line.png)](#type-assingment)

 ### How can TypeScript add new features, if we get a result as a regular JavaScript?